openshift/console/README.md

 yarn run dev
 ```

+> NOTE: This still requires bridge to be running

 If changes aren't detected, you might need to increase `fs.inotify.max_user_watches`.
 See <https://webpack.js.org/configuration/watch/#not-enough-watchers>.
 If you need to increase your watchers, it's common to see multiple errors beginning with `Error from chokidar`.

 ### Unit Tests